 - Take a (Nature) Hike: Head to one of our wonderful local nature centers — like the Houston Arboretum & Nature Center or Brazos Bend State Park — and learn about nature while you enjoy the fresh air.

-- Picnicking: Neighborhood playground, community parks, and church common areas are perfect locations for family picnics, even when there’s a chill in the air.
+- Picnicking: Neighborhood preschool playground equipment, community parks, and church common areas are perfect locations for family picnics, even when there’s a chill in the air.
 Remember to dress appropriately, and be sure to bring along a thermal container filled with your hot beverage of choice.

 - Outdoor Family Games: Outdoor games like horseshoes and ring toss aren’t just for the summertime.
 Tote your equipment to your neighborhood park, and invite other families to join in the fun.

 As schools face increasing pressure to pack more academic subjects into every day, recess is all too often the first casualty.
 To the casual observer, it’s an easy decision: “why give kids a free period to ‘just run around’ when they could be inside learning,” right?
 But research from the American Academy of Pediatrics tells a different story: research is a critical component of every child’s cognitive, emotional, physical, and social welfare.